On Learning the Right Attention Point for Feature Enhancement: Introduction

-As shown in Figure~\ref{fig:teaser}, the learned attention points appear to exhibit a certain level of semantic understanding, depending on the task at hand, owing to training by the respective semantic task.
-Indeed, if the right attention point is selected, perhaps ``one point is all you need.''
-Further, we can observe that the attention points behave differently for different tasks, and they are not always points with similar features as the original points.
-A critical observation here is that for the purpose of feature enhancement, points with dissimilar features may be equally useful since they can provide {\em complementary\/} information.
+As shown in Figure~\ref{fig:teaser}, \rzn{the attention points learned by our method do appear} to exhibit a certain level of semantic understanding. \rzn{Since our training is {\em task-dependent\/},} the LAPs tend to behave differently for different tasks.
+In particular, they \phil{may not} possess similar features as the original points.
+A critical observation here is that for feature enhancement, points with dissimilar features can be equally useful since they can provide {\em complementary\/} information.

-We show that our attention mechanism can be easily incorporated into state-of-the-art point cloud classification and segmentation networks, such as PointNet++~\cite{qi2017pointnet++}, RSCNN~\cite{liu2019relation}, DGCNN~\cite{wang2019dynamic}, and KPConv~\cite{thomas2019kpconv}.
-We demonstrate through comprehensive tests that, on common benchmarks ModelNet40, ShapeNetPart, and S3DIS, our DAP-enabled networks, e.g., DAP-DGCNN, DAP-KPConv, etc., {\em consistently\/} produce improved accuracies over the respective original networks, as well as all other competitive alternative deep models, including attentional point cloud analysis networks, such as PointASNL~\cite{yan2020pointasnl} and PointWeb~\cite{zhao2019pointweb}, which employ pre-selected sets of attention points.
-Particularly, DAP-DGCNN attains the highest classification accuracy of {\bf 93.9} on the ModelNet40 dataset.
+Our LAP-based attentional point feature learning mechanism can be easily incorporated into modern classification and segmentation networks, such as PointNet++~\cite{qi2017pointnet++}, RSCNN~\cite{liu2019relation}, DGCNN~\cite{wang2019dynamic}, and KPConv~\cite{thomas2019kpconv}.
+We show through comprehensive tests that, on common benchmarks ModelNet40, ShapeNetPart, and S3DIS, our LAP-enabled networks {\em consistently\/} improve the performance over the respective original networks, as well as other competitive alternatives, which employ multiple attention points, either pre-selected, such as PointASNL~\cite{yan2020pointasnl} and PointWeb~\cite{zhao2019pointweb}, or learned under our LAP framework.
 The consistent improvements are verified over varying point neighborhood sizes, train-test splits, and ways for feature integration.